 Carbon emissions, also known as greenhouse gases, which are produced from the council's activities are measured.
-Since 2005/06 our emissions have reduced by 12.7% and we plan to reduce a further 2% each year.
+Since 2005/06 our emissions have reduced by over 60% and we plan to reduce further.

-The council's Carbon Management Group oversees the activities from the following areas:
+The council measures and manages the carbon emissions from the activities from the following areas:

 - street and festive lighting